 G1.
 Do individuals enjoy freedom of movement, including the ability to change their place of residence, employment, or education?
 1 / 4

-Emiratis face no apparent restrictions on freedom of movement within the UAE or on their type or place of employment, although under the country’s kafala system, a migrant worker’s legal status is tied to an employer’s sponsorship, meaning they can be punished or deported for leaving employment without meeting certain criteria.
-Stateless residents’ freedom of movement is limited by their lack of travel documents, and societal norms sometimes restrict a woman’s ability to travel without the consent of her husband or father.
-Qatari nationals were expelled from the UAE in 2017.
+Emiratis face no apparent restrictions on freedom of movement within the UAE or on their type or place of employment, although under the country’s kafala system, migrant workers’ legal status is tied to their employers’ sponsorship, meaning they can be punished or deported for leaving employment without meeting certain criteria.
+Stateless residents’ freedom of movement is limited by their lack of travel documents; under a government program, many stateless people have received passports from the Comoros that ease travel and other activities but do not confer full citizenship.
+Societal norms sometimes restrict a woman’s ability to travel without the consent of her husband or father.
+Qatari nationals have been barred from the UAE since 2017.

 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 1 / 4